Shao-RMSGAL/AMCSET/README.md

 ## Building

+**IMPORTANT: Please follow the build directions exactly to ensure successful compilation of the project.
+It is recoomended to copy and paste the instructions exactly**

+Please build this project using a Linux.
+If you are on Windows, install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) before continuing.
+Support for building on Windows is planned for future releases.

 This project can be built using cmake.
 Once you clone the repository to your local machine, ensure you have cmake installed.
 If you are on a Debian Linux distribution, you can do this using
 ```bash
 sudo apt install cmake